You’ve just taught a great math lesson and feel your students “got it”… but did they?

 - Students cannot repeat the same set of 3 words, but a word may be repeated if it’s part of another set.

-Based on multiple intelligence activities for the classroom, this assessment offers students the option to choose one of several math exit tickets in order to show what they know.
+Based on multiple intelligence activities, this assessment offers students the option to choose one of several math exit tickets in order to show what they know.

 Using the T.A.G math exit ticket, students do the following…